Jean Grey: Ultimate Marvel

 In the Ultimate Marvel continuity, Jean Grey is a responsible, but extroverted young woman; scathingly sarcastic and a bit of a tease, and she secretly reads other people's minds, particularly the other members of the X-Men.
 Early in the series, she has very short, cropped hair and dresses in punkish clothes.
 As she matures through both her studies and her role as an X-Man, she gradually shifts to more conservative outfits and grows out her hair to match the character's classic style.
 She has a brief affair with Wolverine, but when Wolverine reveals he was sent to kill Professor X, Jean is angry and ends the relationship.
 She later begins to date Cyclops although she is occasionally frustrated by his shyness.
 Xavier found Jean Grey while she was in a mental hospital, having problems controlling her telepathy and having troublesome visions of a "Phoenix raptor".
 It is established at the start of the series that her age is 19 and was Xavier's second student after Cyclops.

-The exact nature of the Phoenix in the Ultimate Universe has not been revealed, but very often Jean is haunted by visions and hallucinations of the Phoenix early in the Ultimate timeline.
-The powers seem to reveal themselves when Jean gets angry.
-It appears, due to tests conducted in Ultimate X-Men #71, that the Phoenix is an actual entity and not an uncovered aspect of Jean's own mind.
-According to the Fire and Brimstone story arc, Jean's Phoenix powers come from the Phoenix God, although Xavier does not believe this.

-Jean kills many members of the Hellfire Club in a fit of Phoenix powered rage before Xavier calms her down.
-Much later in the story, Jean uses her Phoenix powers often.
-She starts with her powers out of her control due to her anger, accidentally killing two mercenaries who were attacking the X-Men.
-She feels guilty over the incident for weeks, but after a while, she manifests signs of the Phoenix, beginning to draw upon more and more of the residual Phoenix energies buried within her mind to help the X-Men on several occasions, combating Magneto and the deceptive and manipulative Magician.
-It has been revealed that Jean envisions imaginary tiny, green goblins carrying out her telekinetic activities.

-When the man from the future, "Cable", attacks the X-Men, he kidnaps Jean Grey, but she is later rescued by the X-Men and Bishop.
-After Professor X's apparent death, Jean has become the headmistress of the school, along with Cyclops.
-She did not join Bishop's new team of X-Men, but has assisted the team when needed, often butting heads with Cyclops over when to help and when not to help.